maciej-mazur-github/dragon-rockets/README.md

 <h2 align="center">
-TDD based library to manage Dragon rockets and space missions and to get a list of mission summaries or to print them.
-As per requirements, no front-end, no persistence and no frameworks have been used. <br>Just core Java and unit testing, with complexity lying in multiple feedbacks between multiple action scenarios.
+TDD based library to manage Dragon rockets and space missions and to get a list of mission summaries or to print them.<br>
 </h2>
+<h3 align="center">As per requirements, no front-end, no persistence and no frameworks have been used. <br><br>Just core Java and unit testing, with complexity lying in multiple feedbacks between multiple action scenarios.</h3>

 ## Table Of Content
 <ol>